Hendini-25/quantum-systems-architecture/quantumBrain/README.md

 If you are familiar with neuromorphic computing, skip this paragraph; otherwise, continue reading.
 Neuromorphic computing describes a kind of computational architecture based on or inspired by the brain.
 Many neuromorphic architectures use analog computing with memristors.
 Memristors are a basic circuit component that remembers the current that just passed through it and will have a variable resistance based on said current.
 It “remembers” the current, so it “remembers” what resistance value it will have, hence memristor.
 One aspect of neuromorphic computing that differentiates it from classical von Neumann computational architectures is that it does not operate on a clock.
 Another aspect of neuromorphic computing is that the computation and the memory are in the same location, which is the intention for this system as well.
 Components are only powered when they are being used, otherwise, they are off.
 All these factors lead neuromorphic computing to be incredibly energy efficient, and neuromorphic architectures are especially good when it comes to running neural networks and machine learning algorithms.

 If you are familiar with photonic computing, skip this paragraph; otherwise, continue reading.
 Photonic computing uses light particles (photons) rather than electrons to perform operations and transfer information.
 Photonics is involved in fiber optic communications in data centers, telecommunications, the internet, and WiFi.
-Recently, Nvidia announced a photonic AI chip for data centers.
+Recently, Nvidia announced a hybrid electronic-photonic AI chip for data centers.
 Photonic computing is not new, neither photonic quantum computing, nor photonic neuromorphic computing are original, however their implementation here is what makes this architecture so promising.

----

-## Architecture

-A system of photonic qubits, each with **n** photonic memristors attached.
-Those memristors connect to other qubits, leading to step-based logic and interconnectedness, the same way that neurons have synapses connecting them to other neurons.
-The important part is that the signal from the memristors is analog and therefore noisy and unrefined, so it will need to be transformed into a digital signal to be refined by digital logic and then sent to the qubit.
-As such, the architecture will be photonic memristors  digital  qubit.

 ---